 the 3 Basic Principles

-Piloting the digital plane means we need to take control of what our kids are watching, when they’re watching it and how much they’re watching.
-This can really vary depending on ages of the kids, how active each family is and what works for your household.
-Up until now the biggest technology boundary in our house was how much was watched.
+When our kids are using screens, a way we can make sure we’re in the pilot’s seat is to take control of what our kids are watching, when they’re watching it and how much they’re watching.
+This can really vary depending on the ages of our kids, how active each family is and what works for each household.

-How much – My 8-year-old boy is very interested in technology and video games, so the boundary has been video games only on the weekend (including Friday afternoon) for one hour each day.
-Sometimes it’s been a bit longer depending on the occasion and how much exercise he’s had.
-However, I have to admit it’s been a challenge keeping my 2-year-old away when he’s playing.
 The kids also know that Friday and Saturday night is movie night and sometimes they’re allowed to watch tv during the week after school once they’ve exercised and done their homework.
 This works for our household and so far I’ve felt this has been a good balance, mostly because I know the kids basic needs are being met.
-These include, getting enough outdoor play, sleep, interaction with others, nutrition and one on one time.
-This was also a key message from the talk I attended.
+These needs include, getting enough outdoor play, sleep, interaction with others, nutrition and one on one time.
 If you feel your child is getting their needs met (depending on age and the child), then it’s probably fine for screen time.

 Where – Keeping screens out of bedrooms at night is a great way to stay in the cockpit of the plane.
 If mobile phones and other devices are out of your child’s bedroom at night, he or she won’t be able to stay up late playing games or messaging friends.
 This can also stop your child being disturbed in the night by messages or notifications.
 Something that’s highly recommended is keeping the dining area and mealtimes screen free, as this is the place for interacting, eating mindfully and learning about each other.
 Basic rule of thumb is – keep screens in public zones in the house where you can monitor what they’re watching and listening to.
 Mostly so you can monitor what and who they’re exposing themselves to.

 What – This is the big one which can fly under the radar pretty quickly if you’re not across it.
 Who would have thought YouTube Kids would be such a free for all!
-If kids are surfing the web, chances are adult themes and violence is flashing up on screen.
-A suggestion here is using Family Zone (a platform for managing the content of what your kids are seeing) or install children filtering devices on all scree
+Unfortunately, there are very unwell people in this world who make it their business to inject violence or adult themes into kids shows.
+Leaving a child to play online by themselves at any age can be dicey as they can easily swipe and click into areas that aren’t child friendly.
+A suggestion here is to use the Family Zone (a platform for managing the content of what your kids are seeing) or install children filtering devices on all screens.